Isetta-Team/Isetta-Website-Raw/docs/resources.md

 ## Getting Started
-A special thanks to one of our readers Dylan for sending us this article!
+A special thanks to one of our readers, Dylan, for sending us this article!

 * [Programming Guide for Video-Gamers](http://ithare.com/programming-guide-for-video-gamers/)